 I am struggling to pay my rent, what can I do?

-• Speak to Money Advice or Citizen Advice Bureau for guidance.
+• Speak to Money Advice or Citizen Advice Bureau - see page 22/23 for guidance.

 My landlord wants me out of the property before the tenancy end date, what do I do?